ptfonseca/pcal/cran-comments.md

-## Submission summary
+## Release summary

-This is a **resubmission**.
-In this version we have:

-* Added a reference in the Description field of the DESCRIPTION file.
-This reference provides theoretical background for the statistical methods implemented by the package.

-* Included a README.md file with an overview of the package and some examples.
+* This is the second release of ´pcal´.
+* This release includes three new functions.

 ## Test environments